jl274/EcosystemSimulationJava/README.md

 Properties:
 * timesAteToReproduce - how many times need to eat in order to reproduce
 * ate - how many times it ate without reproducing
-* endurance - how many rounds can go without eating before dying
+* endurance - how many rounds can go without eating before reducing health
+* roundsStarving - number of rounds animal haven't eat
 * health - currenct health level, if 0 - it dies

 Methods: